 Side Judge (SJ)

-In the defensive backfield lined up roughly 20 yards from the line of scrimmage.
+The side judge is lined up in the defensive backfield roughly 20 yards from the line of scrimmage.

 Like the field judge, this referee is responsible for downfield penalties, determining a catch on the sideline, and signaling a touchdown.